Negligence Lawyer in Florida

 - Causation—The third element, causation, is that the plaintiff must prove that the defendant’s actions (or inaction) caused the plaintiff’s injury.
 For instance, the plaintiff in the previous example has to show that the lack of a handrail on a staircase caused the plaintiff to fall down the stairs.

 - Damages—The final element of proof is damaging.
 In this area, the plaintiff must show that he was somehow injured or suffered damage as a result of the defendant’s actions (or inactions).
 If with the staircase example, the plaintiff fell down the stairs but suffered no injury, then the fourth element has not been proven.
 However, if the plaintiff broke his or her leg as a result of the fall, then damages have been established.

 The most difficult of the four elements to prove is determining what is considered a true “breach” of care.
 You must demonstrate that the defendant’s actions failed to meet the required level of reasonable care under the circumstances.
 (This can also include a defendant’s lack of action.
 But what exactly is “reasonable care”?
 This must usually be taken on a case-by-case basis.

 people and staff working in public places in Florida.
 As such, we are able to give a professional opinion as to whether these regulations, codes, and laws have been broken or improperly followed and we can help you determine if your particular case involves a breach of reasonable care.
 Such a breach can lead to serious injuries, and, in the extreme, even death.

-The attorneys at Wolf & Pravato have vast experience dealing with a wide range of examples and specialized areas including day care, funeral home, security, and workplace negligence.
+The Florida negligence attorneys at the law offices of Wolf & Pravato have vast experience dealing with a wide range of examples and specialized areas including daycare, funeral home, security, and workplace negligence.
 Other examples of negligence include:

-- A property owner who let the railing on his deck fall apart.
+- A property owner who let the railing on his deck falls apart.
 This person then invited friends over for a barbecue and one of those friends leaned on the deck railing, falling and hurting himself.